16

 Who Thrives Here

 Fits Louisiana-region Black students seeking HBCU experience and engineering or health-sciences access.
-Enrollment of 5,519 is large by HBCU standards; 68% Pell rate is among the highest in this batch, confirming the heavy low-income mission.
+Enrollment of 5,519 is large by HBCU standards; 68% Pell rate is among the highest in our dataset, confirming the heavy low-income mission.
 Outcomes are sharply bifurcated: engineering, nursing, computer science produce defensible C+/B grades; criminal justice, sociology, family-and-consumer sciences face F grades.
 Major selection is the single biggest determinant of individual ROI here.

 The Verdict: The Numbers Don't Add Up